Women's Rights Fund Partners in Occupied Palestinian Territory (OPT)

 We are working with abused women and their children.
 We have the first shelter in Palestine.
 Providing healthcare and legal advice and legal representation for abused women and their children.
 We have a helpline and a community awareness programme.”

-Shaden Bustami, Director of Family Defense Society (FDS) in Gaza.
+Shaden Bustami, Director of Family Defense Society (FDS) in the West Bank.